New Hartford, New York

 New Hartford is a town in Oneida County, New York, United States.
 As of the 2020 census, the town population was 21,874.
 The name of New Hartford was provided by a settler family from Hartford, Connecticut.

-The Town of New Hartford contains a village named New Hartford.
-New Hartford is the largest suburb of Utica, which is located directly north of the town and village.
+The Town of New Hartford contains a village of New Hartford.
+The town of New Hartford is the largest suburb of Utica, which is located 5 miles northeast of the town and village.

 History

 New Hartford was settled in March 1788 when Jedediah Sanger, who was bankrupted in 1784 by a fire at his farm in Jaffrey, New Hampshire and afterwards moved to the area.

 Sanger land purchase

 Common history

 According to the earliest recorded history (Annals and Recollections of Oneida County, Jones, 1851), Sanger bought 1000 acres, the land was sold at a price of fifty cents an acre.
 This land, thought to be separated into two equal parts by the Sauquoit Creek, was part of the Town of Whitestown at the time.
-Within a year, Sanger sold the area east of the creek to Joseph Higbee, the areas' second resident, for one dollar per acre.
+Within a year, Sanger sold the area east of the creek to Joseph Higbee, the area's second resident, for one dollar per acre.
 A subsequent survey found this area was 600 acres.